Alumni Profiles

 Berendt quickly stepped up as the president of the Political Science Club.
 The recurring "Coffee with a Professor" event was her favorite club activity as she appreciated having the opportunity to meet with professors outside of the academic setting.
 Berendt says, "finding out about their lives, families, and passions gives us a more holistic view of the people we see every day in the classroom and in the hallways."
 She also participated in recruiting and selecting new faculty members for the political science department.

 In addition to her political science major, Berendt majored in French and international studies, and she was a Pre-Law Scholar.
-She participated in a number of organization on SLU's campus over the years - mock trial, intramural soccer - and was inducted into several honor societies including the Alpha Phi Omega Service Fraternity, Omicron Delta Kappa National Leadership Honor Society, and Pi Sigma Alpha Political Science Honor Society.
+She participated in a number of organizations on SLU's campus - mock trial, intramural soccer - and was inducted into several honor societies, including the Alpha Phi Omega Service Fraternity, Omicron Delta Kappa National Leadership Honor Society, and Pi Sigma Alpha Political Science Honor Society.
 During the fall 2008 semester, Molly worked as a Teach for America Campus Campaign Coordinator.
 She has also worked as a teacher's aide at the International Institute.

 Berendt would recommend political science as a major to others who are interested in learning about and questioning the world around them.
 She says, "My political science classes have been tougher than any others I've taken at 老司机福利网.
 They have challenged me to engage the material, study hard, formulate concepts and theories and apply them to big picture problems and situations."